samrat-lab/TCGAimmunosurv/README.md

 After downloading the file, configure the paths in your script accordingly.

+## Execution
+Please download the data by using the above link and stored it in your working directory.
+###Note: This is important

-## File Descriptions and Execution
+## File Descriptions

 1. example_breast_cd8tcell.R